Our companies are backed by the Best Pick Guarantee. Call one today!

 Know Your Opponent

-Pest control requires a continuous line of defense from all types of insects, and the type of irksome intruder can depend on the time of year.
-“Spring brings carpenter bees, while late summer brings bees and crickets.
+Robin breaks it down for us: “Spring brings carpenter bees, while late summer brings bees and crickets.
 Fall brings crickets, mice, squirrels, and stink bugs, while winter brings mice and other invading pests seeking shelter from the cold.”

-How to keep up with this frequently changing offense?
+So how do you keep up with this frequently changing offense?
 Think like a pest.
 “All pests need three things: food, shelter, and water,” Robin says.
 “Some need more of one than the other, some prefer different food at different times of the year, but most pests need all three.

 Pay Attention to Warning Signs

 Damage caused by invading pests doesn’t manifest overnight or arrive with a loud racket.
-Sneaky bugs and rodents often leave tell-tale signs that they’ve invaded the premises.
+Sneaky bugs and rodents often leave telltale signs that they’ve invaded the premises.

 If you can’t tell the difference between an isolated issue and a serious problem, it’s best to bring in a professional.

 Many homeowners think that a simple trip to the local hardware store and a stock of spray cans filled with insecticide will take care of a minor insect or rodent problem.

 A professional knows the biology of the pest and can prescribe a unique treatment that will eliminate the issue.”
 Robin stresses the importance of calling a professional if there’s even a question of termite activity, and she reiterates that a home should always have a termite contract—no exceptions.

-Treatment on a Pest-by-Pest Basis
+Treatment on a Pest-By-Pest Basis

 When your home is host to unwelcome insects and rodents, no two solutions are alike.
 “You do not treat an ant infestation as you do a termite, cricket, or stink bug infestation,” Robin says.
 The severity of the infestation, type of infestation, and damage caused to your home are all taken into consideration by the pest control specialist.

 A Webster is used to knock down insect webs.
 Caulk and other products would be used to close entry points and treat cracks and crevices of windows and doors.
 A technician should do a full perimeter treatment of the exterior of a home.”

 Three Keys to Success Against Pests

-For every homeowner strategizing a pest prevention plan, Robin recommends three important things to keep in mind:
+If you’re strategizing a pest prevention plan, Robin recommends three important things to keep in mind:

-2. No two kinds of bugs are alike.
+- No two kinds of bugs are alike.
 Expect and investigate pest-specific solutions.